sanjeevbhusal/notes/react-query/Note on React Query.md

 Query function is the actual function that has the logic of making a api call.
 In almost all cases, you will define the function elsewhere and only pass the reference of it.
 The function should return a promise.

-useQuery hook returns a object th actual api response, state of the request, error, a way to refetch the data again etc.
+useQuery hook returns a object that contains the actual api response, state of the request, error, a way to refetch the data again etc.